Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 • Ranjaka

-When the balance of pitta is disturbed, it brings about:
+When the equilibrium of Pitta is disturbed, it can bring about:

-• Burning sensations all over the body
+• Burning feelings all over the body

 • Confused mind and anger

-• Yellowness of urine, feces, eyes, and skin
+• Yellowness of urine, eyes, feces, and skin

-Diseases caused by unbalanced pitta:
+Diseases that can be caused by unbalanced Pitta:

 • Daha (burning)